 Found them?
 I'm sorry.
 This is when you call the exterminator.
 Getting rid of bed bugs by yourself is almost impossible.
 The people of the Glasgow tenements where Lynch did her research have a thing or two to say about this, but more on that a little further down.

 So what do exterminators do to free your place of the pest?
 Not all of them use poison.

-"We bring equipment and heat up the client's house or apartment to between 60 to 70 degrees Celsius (140 to 158 degrees Fahrenheit)," Kasig told me.
+"We bring equipment and heat up the client's house or apartment to between 60 to 70 degrees Celsius," Kasig told me.
 She is a manager at JamiroTec, an exterminator company in the northern German city of Bremen.
 "That brings the core temperature of the bed bugs to 48 degrees, at which point the protein inside the bugs get destroyed and they die."